Grigor Parlichev: Legacy

 His autobiography was published posthumously in Sofia in a Bulgarian periodical called Folklore and Ethnography Collection, produced by the Bulgarian Ministry of Education, in 1894.
-Parlichev's son Kiril Parlichev became a prominent member of the revolutionary movement in Macedonia and a Bulgarian public figure.
-After World War II, Macedonian historians started regarding him as an ethnic Macedonian author.
+His son Kiril Parlichev became a prominent member of the revolutionary movement in Macedonia and a Bulgarian public figure.
+After World War II, he was declared as an ethnic Macedonian in Socialist Republic of Macedonia.
 Both North Macedonia and Bulgaria regard him as a pioneer of national awakening.
+He is also considered as a founding father of their national literatures.
+General histories of Greek literature have not included him, with Bulgarian and Macedonian scholars attributing the involvement of Parlichev in the anti-Greek national movement in the 1860s and 1870s as the reason for the non-inclusion.
+Per Detrez, the more probable reason is that Parlichev was only a minor figure of the Athenian Romantic school.
+The Bulgarian historiography regards his Greek sympathies as delusions, while the Macedonian historiography treats his Bulgarian sympathies identically.
+Streets in Bulgaria are named after him.
 The Parlichev Ridge in Antarctica is named after him.
 A digital monument honoring him was set up in the center of Ohrid in 2022.